-Brad Berg is chief operating and financial officer of DD/WDS.
-He is responsible for DD/WDS’s operations, finance, corporate development, internal auditing, compliance, contracts and program management.
+Brad Berg is chief operating and financial officer of Delta Dental of Washington.
+He is responsible for Delta Dental’s operations, finance, corporate development, internal auditing, compliance, contracts and program management.

 Brad is a licensed CPA and holds a bachelor’s in accounting from the University of Northern Iowa.
 He has also completed the corporate financial management program at Harvard Business School and the Program on Negotiation for senior executives at Harvard Law School.
 He serves on volunteer boards for Junior Achievement of Washington and Pacific Lutheran Theological Seminary, and is a past president of the board of Childhaven.

 Tom Gates is responsible for leading the annual and on-going strategic planning efforts, as well as supporting growth strategies through developing new business ventures and external business alliances.